-An old custom, taken from England, was when the death angel called home a soul, the bell tolled forth the solemn tidings to the community, with the sex and age of the departed one.
-The bell was swung clear over twice, with a pause in between.
+The bell was swung clear over twice, with a pause between.
 Then, the bell was struck three times three strokes for a male, three times two strokes for a female.
-Then, anouther pause.
+Then, another pause.
 The bell then was tolled slowly, one stroke for each year of the person's life.

-The custom was revived fairly recently upon the death of President Wilson and later, the mill owner Abiel J Abbot During the Bicenten nial celebration, the old bell rang out for all the hundreds of Westfolk who had passed on over the past 200 years.
+The custom was revived fairly recently upon the death of President Wilson and later, the mill owner Abiel J. Abbot.

+During the Bicentennial celebration, the old bell rangout for all the hundreds of Westfolk who had passed on over the past 200 years.

-Many residents recall that at midnight every July 4th the young blood of the town wildly rang the bells all over town
+Many resident recall that at midnight every July 4th, the young blood of the town wildly young blood of the town wildly rang the bells all over town.

-Although there seems to be no proof, over the years it has been believed that the bell and also the weathervane atop the 120-foot steeple of the present meetinghouse were products of Paul Revere or at least from the Revere Foundry in Medford
+Although there seems to be no proof, over the years it has been believed that the bell and also the weathervane atop the 120-foot steeple of the present meetinghouse were products of Paul Revere, or at least from the Revere Foundry in Medford.

-It's like saying that George Washington slept here and there in Westford although to Revere the town of Westford was no stranger.
-He entered his son John, in Westford Academy in 1799 to prepare for Harvard College.
-John was graduated from the latter in 1807, became a practicing physician on Hanover Street in Boston and later a professor of theory and practice in New York University where he died in 1847.
+Paul Revere, or at least from the Revere Poundry in Medford.
+It's like saying that George Washington slept here and there in Westford, although to Revere the town of Westford was no stranger.
+He entered his son, John, in Westford Academy in 1799, to prepare for Harvard College.

+John was graduated from the latter in 1807, became a practicing physician on Hanover Street in Boston and later a professor of theory and practice in New York University, where he died in

-No records show what happened to the town s first bell.
-The First Parlsh Church installed a new bell in 1835 and the present one in 1856 Bells, when damaged by fire or cracked with usage can be recast being of abaout 13 parts copper to four of tin.
+No records show what happened to the town's tirst oeil.
+The Pirst Parish Chruch installed a new bell in 1833, and the present one in 1836.
+Bells, when damaged by fire or crack with usage, can be recast, being of about 13 parts copper to four of tin.